 Types Of Construction Loans

 With these types of loans, you’ll go through two separate application processes and two separate closings.
-This can mean extra documentation and paperwork, and possibly more money spent on overall closing costs.
+This can mean extra documentation and paperwork, and possibly higher closing costs.

-Why would someone want a construction-only loan?
 The main benefit of these types of construction loans is that they give you the freedom to shop around for your mortgage.
 When you get a construction-to-permanent loan, you’re limited to whatever rates and terms are offered by the construction loan lender.
-Construction-only loans allow you to find the mortgage that is best for you.
+Construction-only loans allow you to find the mortgage that’s best for you.

-If, instead of building a whole, brand-new house, you want to buy a fixer-upper home to renovate and rehab, there are loans that allow you to do that.
+If, instead of building a brand-new house, you want to buy a fixer-upper home to renovate and rehab, there are loans available for this, too.

 A 203(k) loan is one such type of loan.
-These are insured by the FHA and give home buyers the funds to purchase a home plus money to complete needed renovations.
-Rocket Mortgage® does not offer 203(k) loans.
-Conventional loan borrowers also have options for these types of loans with Fannie Mae’s HomeStyle® Renovation Mortgage and Freddie Mac’s CHOICERenovation℠ Mortgage.
+It’s insured by the FHA and gives home buyers the funds to purchase a home plus money to complete needed renovations.
+Rocket Mortgage® doesn’t offer 203(k) loans.
+Conventional loan borrowers also have options for these types of loans with Fannie Mae’s HomeStyle® Renovation loan and Freddie Mac’s CHOICERenovation℠ mortgage.

-Homeowners who want to fix up the home they currently live in can also refinance into one of these renovation mortgages, giving them the funds to renovate their current home.
+Homeowners who want to fix up the home they currently live in can also refinance with one of these renovation mortgages.

-If you don’t need a whole mortgage but just enough cash to pay for repairs or renovations, you may consider tapping into your equity with a home equity loan, home equity line of credit or cash-out refinance.
-Rocket Mortgage® does not offer home equity loans or home equity lines of credit but does offer cash-out refinances.
+If you don’t need a whole mortgage but just enough cash to pay for repairs or renovations, you may consider tapping into your equity with a home equity loan, home equity line of credit (HELOC) or cash-out refinance.

 Owner-Builder Construction Loan

-The rate you’ll get on a construction loan will depend in part on the type of loan you get.
+Your interest rate on a construction loan will depend in part on the type of loan you get.
 Construction-to-permanent loan rates are typically more in line with standard mortgage rates, while construction-only loan rates might be slightly higher.

 A 20% down payment is typical for construction loans.
-Conventional mortgage lenders typically like to see a credit score of at least 620 and a debt-to-income ratio below 45%, but individual construction loan lenders may have more stringent requirements.
+Conventional mortgage lenders customarily like to see a credit score of at least 620 and a debt-to-income (DTI) ratio below 45%, but individual construction loan lenders may have more stringent requirements.

 The construction loan lender may also require that you have a certain amount of cash set aside in case building costs end up being higher than expected.

-While Rocket Mortgage® doesn’t offer construction loans, we can help refinance construction loans into regular mortgages through Rocket Mortgage®.
+While Rocket Mortgage doesn’t offer construction loans, we can help refinance your construction loan into a regular mortgage once the building is complete.